Canon 5DS R vs Sony A99 II

-The physical size and weight of the Canon 5DS R and the Sony A99 II are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 5DS R and the Sony A99 II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5DS R – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 II is notably smaller (16 percent) than the Canon 5DS R. Moreover, the A99 II is markedly lighter (9 percent) than the 5DS R. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.